We will continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 The cafes are open 10am to 4pm for takeaway only.

-Children's play areas and outdoor gyms are open.
+Children's play areas are open.

 When using the equipment please take the following measures: